ouseful-PR/ou-container-builder/docs/configuration/container_type/web_app.rst

 * ``path``: The URL path that the web application is hosted at.
 This **cannot** be ``/`` and must also not be a path used by anything else such as ``/lab`` or ``/tree``.
 * ``cmdline``: The command line to run.
-Each part of the command is provided as a list under this key.
-Two substitution values are available:
+This can either be a string, in which case it will be split using `shlex.split <https://docs.python.org/3/library/shlex.html>`, or a list.
+In either case the following to substitution variables can be used:

   * ``{port}`` is replaced with the random port the Jupyter proxy has selected for the web application.
   * ``{base_url}`` is replaced with the full path the application is hosted at.
 This will differ whether the container